carlosbrody/COVID-19-plots/README.md

 # COVID-19-plots

 I was curious as to what these plots would look like.
 Thanks to the open availability of the [database](https://github.com/CSSEGISandData/COVID-19) for the [Johns Hopkins COVID-19 dashboard](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6), I was able to make the plots myself.
+Thank you Johns Hopkins.

 ### Daily percentile growth rates in confirmed cases per country